 Skin conditions of the foot are common in sports and most are easily avoidable.
-They include athletes foot, blisters, corns, calluses, and verucca.
-Most can be treated with over the counter remedies but if you think something is wrong then seek professional advice from a doctor, pharmycist, chiropadist or podiatrist about your foot injury or skin condition.
+They include athlete's foot, blisters, corns, calluses and verruca.
+Most can be treated with over the counter remedies, but if you think something is wrong, then view our advice on whether to see a doctor about your foot injury or skin condition.

-A verruca is also known as a plantar wart and appears on the sole of the foot.
+A verruca, also known as a plantar wart, develops on the sole of the foot.
+Verrucas vary in size and are not normally something to worry about.
 They are the same as warts on any other body part and are caused by a virus, known as human papilloma virus (HPV).
-They vary in size and are not normally something to worry about, although care should be taken as they can be contagious.
+They can be contagious so care should be taken and treatment applied.

 There is no real need to treat a verruca unless it is causing problems or is uncomfortable to walk on.
 Most will go away on their own within 2 years, although treatments may clear it sooner.
 These include salicylic acid creams which should be applied daily for several weeks.
 Salicylic acid plasters are available which cover the area.
 A doctor or chiropodist may freeze the Verucca to remove it.